 Is closed-toe shoes a requirement?
 For warmer weather with skirts you could try a wedge sandal but with a covered toe.
-I personally like t-straps with a smalle wedge heel or cone shaped heels.posted about 3 years ago
+I personally like t-straps with a smalle wedge heel or cone shaped heels.posted over 3 years ago

 ew…working with food in open-toed shoes…